d365collaborative/d365fo.tools/docs/Invoke-D365LcsDatabaseExport.md

 Useful when you have a large script that handles this status validation and you don't want to spend time with this cmdlet

+Default output from this cmdlet is 2 (two) different objects.
+The first object is the response object for starting the export operation.
+The second object is the response object from fetching the status of the export operation.

+Setting this parameter (activate it), will affect the number of output objects.
+If you skip, only the first response object outputted.

 ```yaml
 Type: SwitchParameter
 Parameter Sets: (All)